secartifacts/artifact_analysis/README.md

 ### Artifact Results Scrapping

 Returns a dictionary of conference name + year as the key and the artifacts entry yaml found in the results.md header.
+Prints the artifacts found per conference + year.

 ```
 python sys-sec-artifacts-results-scrape.py